Penalty kick (association football): Saving statistics

+Some goalkeepers have become well known for their ability to save penalty kicks.
+One such goalkeeper is Diego Alves, who boasts a 49 per cent save success rate.
+Other goalkeepers with high save rates include Claudio Bravo, Kevin Trapp, Samir Handanović, Gianluigi Buffon, Tim Krul, Danijel Subašić, Sergio Goycochea, Sergio Romero, and Manuel Neuer.

 Scoring statistics

-Even if the goalkeeper succeeds in blocking the shot, the ball may rebound back to the penalty taker or one of his teammates for another shot, with the goalkeeper often in a poor position to make a second save.
+Even if the goalkeeper succeeds in blocking the shot, the ball may rebound back to the penalty taker or one of their teammates for another shot, with the goalkeeper often in a poor position to make a second save.
 This makes saving penalty kicks more difficult.
 This is not a concern in penalty shoot-outs, where only a single shot is permitted.

 While penalty kicks are considerably more often successful than not, missed penalty kicks are not uncommon: for instance, of the 78 penalty kicks taken during the 2005–06 English Premier League season, 57 resulted in a goal, thus almost 30% of the penalties were unsuccessful.

 A German professor who has been studying penalty statistics in the German Bundesliga for 16 years found 76% of all the penalties during those 16 years went in, and 99% of the shots in the higher half of the goal went in, although the higher half of the goal is a more difficult target to aim at.
+Penalty kicks in the Bundesliga were scored 74.25% when considering all penalty kicks between 1963/1964 and 2003/2004.
+The conversion rate between 2008/2009 and 2021/2022 in different European leagues was higher (running from 76.5% in the Primera Division to 79.8% in the Eredivisie).
+Penalty kicks taken during shootouts in the World Cup were only scored 69.4% of the time.
 During his career, Italian striker Roberto Baggio had two occurrences where his shot hit the upper bar, bounced downwards, rebounded off the keeper and passed the goal line for a goal.